 Lormand offers as an explanation of the fact that conscious attitudes, moods and thoughts are not phenomenal that they exhibit neither of a pair of correlative "inner-perceptual illusions" which are necessary for phenomenality.
-In the "image illusion," mental states seem to have properties of nonmental objects (they are sharp, round, red, ...).
+In the "image illusion," mental states seem to have properties of non-mental objects (they are sharp, round, red, ...).
 In the "appearance illusion," non-mental objects seem to have properties of mental states (they are sweet, cold, delicious, ...).
 Conscious thoughts are not phenomenal because they are subject to neither of these illusions.

-Though these considerations are offered by Lormand as an explanation of-not an argument for-the non-phenomenality of conscious thought, it might be thought that an argument could be based on them, viz.: If a conscious state is phenomenal, then it is subject to one of the inner-perceptual illusions; conscious thoughts are subject to neither; hence, conscious thoughts are not phenomenal.
+Though these considerations are offered by Lormand as an explanation of - not an argument for - the non-phenomenality of conscious thought, it might be thought that an argument could be based on them, viz.: If a conscious state is phenomenal, then it is subject to one of the inner-perceptual illusions; conscious thoughts are subject to neither; hence, conscious thoughts are not phenomenal.
 But such an argument would simply beg the question against the proponent of a proprietary cognitive phenomenality of conscious thought.
-The inner-perceptual illusions may apply to the familiar kinds of phenomenology; but what is the argument that they apply to any sort of phenomenology?

-If Lormand is making a Humean case against cognitively proprietary phenomenology, my reply can be found in section 3, below.
+35 If Lormand is making a Humean case against cognitively proprietary phenomenology, my reply can be found in section 3, below.